 Hours of Operation

-The artist’s/vendor’s booths will have operating hours from 10am to 9pm on Saturday, February 24th.
-The room will be locked prior to 8am on February 24th, and all dealers are required to be completely clear of the room by 10pm on February 24th.
-All items left after 10pm on February 24th become property of Annicon/Spirit of Anniston.
-Artist/Vendors are welcome to leave early, but are advised not to leave personal materials unsupervised.
-AnniCon takes no personal responsibility for items stolen.
+The artist’s/vendor’s booths will have operating hours from 10 am to 5:30 pm on Saturday, April 2, 2022.
+Vendors/Artists can begin set-up at Zinn Park at 8:30 am on April 2, and all dealers are required to be completely clear of the Park by 6:30 pm on April 2.
+All items left after 6:30 pm on April 2 become property of Annicon/Spirit of Anniston.
+Vendors/Artists are welcome to leave early, but are advised not to leave personal materials unsupervised.
+AnniCon takes no personal responsibility for items or money stolen.

-Artists/Vendors are responsible for transporting and/or set up/take down of any and all their own merchandise, equipment, etc. AnniCon will provide a limited amount of staffers to help artist/vendor participants set-up (8am-10am) and take down (9pm-10pm).
-All items left after 10pm on February 24th become property of AnniCon/Spirit of Anniston.
+Artists/Vendors are responsible for transporting and/or set up/take down of any and all their own merchandise, equipment, etc. AnniCon will provide a limited number of staffers to help Vendor/Artist participants set-up (8:30 am-10 am) and take down (5:30 pm-6:30 pm).
+All items left after 6:30 pm on April 2 become property of AnniCon/Spirit of Anniston.

 AnniCon volunteers are for AnniCon use only.
-AnniCon may provide if available a limited number of volunteers to help artist/vendor participants set-up (8am-10am) and take down (9pm-10pm).
-In certain circumstances (approved by AnniCon staffers) volunteers may be allowed to provide extra assistance to artist/vendor participants.
+AnniCon may provide, if available, a limited number of volunteers to help vendor/artist participants set-up (8:30 am-10 am) and take down (5:30 pm-6:30 pm).
+In certain circumstances (approved by AnniCon staffers) volunteers may be allowed to provide extra assistance to vendor/artist participants.

 Artists/Vendors are not allowed to use the AnniCon logo without the expressed permission of AnniCon.
-If an artist/vendor would like to use the AnniCon logo, please contact Karlie Johnson by phone at 256-390-1666 or by email at email@example.com for more information.
+If an artist/vendor would like to use the AnniCon logo, please contact Karlie Johnson by email at firstname.lastname@example.org for more information.

 Detailed Directions are available on the website: www.annicon.com.

 I, the Artist/Vendor, agree to refrain from selling adult material at any AnniCon event (material determined by age rating or a mutual agreement as to what items constitute as “adult”).
 I agree to respect other artist/vendors and not encroach upon their given space (barring extenuating circumstances).
-I agree to adhere to all venue rules and regulations, outlined in the Vendor's Contract.
+I agree to adhere to all venue rules and regulations, outlined in the Vendor's/Artist’s Contract.
 I understand that the amount that I pay only guarantees the stated number of space(s).
-I agree to adhere to the posted Artist’s/Vendor's hours, and absolve AnniCon/Spirit of Anniston, the Anniston City Meeting Center and all volunteers of any responsibility for theft or destruction of merchandise.
+I agree to adhere to the posted Artist’s/Vendor's hours, and absolve AnniCon/Spirit of Anniston, Zinn Park and all volunteers of any responsibility for theft or destruction of merchandise.
 I agree to adhere to the venue policy of hanging materials.
 I agree to refrain from selling non-legitimate materials (not limited to bootlegs or fansubs).